fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/12_operator_overloading/01_introduction.md

 ## how it works

-Operators are nothing more than functions.
+Operators are nothing more than functions with special call syntax.
 We can think of built-in meaning of `+` for integers as:

 ```c++
 int operator+(int lhs, int rhs);